 Turn off the water in places where you will pass several times, such as behind the net.

 After flooding the ice once, wait until the water is frozen.
 Repeat the above procedure until you have built some extra 10-15mm or 1⁄2” – 3⁄4”.
-Total thickness should be about 30mm or 1 1⁄4“.
+The total thickness should be about 30mm or 1 1⁄4“.

 B. Building new ice with REALice